s4ke/Master-Thesis/src/md/050-benchmarks.md

 \label{sec:benchmarks}

 The preceding chapters have shown what PArrows are and how expressive they are.
-In this Chapter we will now evaluate the performance overhead of our compositional abstraction in comparison to GpH and the `Par` Monad on shared memory architectures and Eden on a distributed memory cluster.^[We do not include the Cloud Haskell backend here,
+In this chapter, we will now evaluate the performance overhead of our compositional abstraction in comparison to GpH and the `Par` Monad on shared memory architectures and Eden on a distributed memory cluster.^[We do not include the Cloud Haskell backend here,